Egypt says 25 militants killed in air strikes as Sisi inspects troops

 Security and medical sources said two people had been killed and one wounded when a rocket-propelled grenade, fired at security forces, hit a house in Sheikh Zuweid.

-North Sinai is the epicenter of an insurgency in which an Islamic State-affiliated group called Sinai Province is most active.
+North Sinai is the epicentre of an insurgency in which an Islamic State-affiliated group called Sinai Province is most active.
 The Sinai Peninsula borders the Gaza Strip, Israel and the Suez Canal.

 The insurgency, aimed at toppling the Cairo government, has intensified since the army ousted Islamist president Mohamed Mursi after mass protests against his rule in 2013.